jaytran222/pdsnd_github/README.md

+Feature: Add Login button to add all fields to Data, Created, Project Title, Description.

+Resolve # 7, 10, 13
-additional updates>**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
+>**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-Include the date you created this project and README file.
+August 31, 2021

 ### Project Title
-Replace the Project Title
+JT Github Commands

 ### Description
-Describe what your project is about and what it does
+Udacity Course Project for Github

 ### Files used
 Include the files used